-2.2 Components of Kadaster quality dashboards
+2.2 Quality dashboards components

 Figure 3 shows the main components of the Kadaster data producer quality dashboard.
-On top different themes are shown: aggregations of the scores on a specific quality theme.
+On top different themes are shown.
+These are aggregations of the scores on a specific quality theme.
 Clicking on a theme will show the specific reports of the underlying analyses as shown in the middle of figure 3.
-And finally there is the option to click on a specific report to get to the details at the bottom.
+And finally, there is the option to click on a specific report to get to the details at the bottom.
 Here the IDs of an object are listed with additional relevant information.
-In this way, the data producer can refer back to their own system for addressing the issues.
+In this way, the data producer can refer to their own system for addressing the issues.
 There is also an option to visualise these objects on a map.

 The quality indicators in the dashboard have been determined in close cooperation with the data producers and users.
 The indicators are a consideration between what can be queried automatically and what is useful for users and producers.
-When setting up the dashboards it was a choice to focus on errors first to make producers familiar with the dashboard and to ensure that they experience it as a useful tool in solving data issues.
+When setting up the dashboards it was a deliberate choice to focus on data errors first in order to make data producers familiar with the dashboard and to ensure that they experience it as a useful tool in solving data issues.

 Every data producer has a logon to access this producer dashboard.
-As default the latest data is shown, however in the top right it is possible to choose a different date and to refer back to the dashboard of an earlier date.
+The most recent data is shown as default.
+However, in the top right it is possible to choose a different date and to go to the dashboard of an earlier date.
 For every part of the dashboard there is an option to create an export in either excel or pdf.

-Boosting Data Quality by a Participatory Approach: the Success of Quality Dashboards and Crowdsourced Feedback (10362)
+Boosting Data Quality by a Participatory Approach: the Success of Quality Dashboards and Crowdsourced Feedback (10884)